 And if they cut their weight by 20%, their chances of developing metabolic syndrome plummeted 53%.

 This finding fully reinforces what I’ve been saying for years as metabolic syndrome is linked to a number of deadly conditions like heart disease, diabetes, stroke and more.

 The study’s authors wrote this about their findings.
-“If you're overweight or obese, even losing just a little is better than none.
+“If you're overweight, even losing just a little is better than none.
 But the rewards appear to be greater for those who manage to lose more."